Welcome to our Primary Department

 At West Kirby School and College, our classes follow their own bespoke curriculum.
 These are based on learning pathways which reflect the aims and values we want our curriculum to possess.

-Our 'Learning means the world' curriculum
+'Learning means the world' (LMTW) curriculum

 At West Kirby School and College, we believe that communication is the key to accessing learning and securing pupils' future success.
-With one of its four foci being communication, this curriculum provides lots of opportunities for pupils to develop expressing themselves in discussion, debate and presentation, as well as enabling them to collaborate and exchange ideas.
+With one of its four areas being communication, this curriculum provides lots of opportunities for pupils to develop expressing themselves in discussion, debate and presentation, as well as enabling them to collaborate and exchange ideas.

 As the future generation our pupils need a greater awareness and appreciation of local, national and global conservation issues and initiatives, they need to learn that they have an important role to play in sustainability.
 This curriculum gives our pupils opportunities to grow and develop, spiritually, emotionally, physically and socially in the natural world around them.